sumo-mailman/password-generator/README.md

 # Password Generator

-Helping users to stop using 'password' or 'abc123' as their password, through automating the password creation process with randomised letters, numbers, uppercase and lowercase characters.
+Help users to stop using 'password' or 'abc123' as their password.
+Automate the password generation step with letters, numbers, uppercase and lowercase characters.

 ## To run locally: